coolhaircut/hermetica/README.md

 *The seven rulers of fate discussed in sections 9, 14 and 25 are the archons of the seven planets, which also appear in Plato's Timaeus and in a number of the ancient writings usually lumped together as "Gnostic".
 Their role here is an oddly ambivalent one, powers of Harmony who are nonetheless the sources of humanity's tendencies to evil.*

-[//]: # (1.)
-It chanced once on a time my mind was meditating on the things that are, my thought was raised to a great height, the senses of my body being held back - just as men who are weighed down with sleep after a fill of food, or from fatigue of body.
+[](#1)It chanced once on a time my mind was meditating on the things that are, my thought was raised to a great height, the senses of my body being held back - just as men who are weighed down with sleep after a fill of food, or from fatigue of body.

 Methought a Being more than vast, in size beyond all bounds, called out my name and saith: What wouldst thou hear and see, and what hast thou in mind to learn and know?

-[//]: # (2.)And I do say: Who art thou?
+[](#2)And I do say: Who art thou?

 He saith: I am Man-Shepherd (Poemandres), Mind of all-masterhood; I know what thou desirest and I am with thee everywhere.

-[//]: # (3.)
-And I reply: I long to learn the things that are, and comprehend their nature, and know God.
+[](#3)And I reply: I long to learn the things that are, and comprehend their nature, and know God.
 This is, I said, what I desire to hear.

 He answered back to me: Hold in thy mind all thou wouldst know, and I will teach thee.

-[//]: # (4.)
-Even with these words His aspect changed, and straightway, in the twinkling of an eye, all things were opened to me, and I see a Vision limitless, all things turned into Light - sweet, joyous (Light).
+[](#4)Even with these words His aspect changed, and straightway, in the twinkling of an eye, all things were opened to me, and I see a Vision limitless, all things turned into Light - sweet, joyous (Light).
 And I became transported as I gazed.

 But in a little while Darkness came settling down on part (of it), awesome and gloomy, coiling in sinuous folds, so that methought it like unto a snake.